 Can I change or alter the soles/eyelets/rubber of my shoes?

-- Since we are printing on post-manufactured product, we are unable to change any structural details of the shoes, such as the rubber, soles, eyelets or the Converse logo stamps.
+- Short answer: no. Since we are printing on post-manufactured product, we are unable to change any structural details of the shoes, such as the rubber, soles, eyelets or the Converse logo stamps.

 What areas of the shoes can you print on?

 - For the Converse Hi-Tops and Low-Tops, we are able to print on the outer-facing panels, the inner-facing panels and the tongue.
 Since we are unable to print from multiple angles, we cannot print on the back strip of the shoes, and since our print process only adheres to fabric, we cannot print on the rubber, soles or eyelets.
 See our Printable Area graphic below for reference:

 - For the Vans Classic Slip-Ons, we are only able to print on the tops of the shoes.
 As you can see in the printable area graphic below, the design will not reach all the way to the sides towards the top of the shoes, past the elastic areas.

 What color shoe will work best with my design?

 - The best general rule is to assess your images; if your images are primarily light or have a white background, they will look best on a white shoe, if your images are primarily dark or have a black background, they will look best on a black shoe.
 Aside from that, the choice is really yours!
 Our designers are happy to make suggestions to help you if need be.
 As an additional note, pink and red shoes are our highest pigment canvas, so any graphic printed on a red or pink shoe will likely have a slightly pink/red tint to them.

 If you don't have the colour shoe I want, can I print the shoes a specific colour?